Reading in metadata from input files

 I see that it is possible to get the parameter set used to configure the module which created a given data product; however, I'm trying to get metadata associated with the job as a whole.
 This metadata was injected into the art file using the FileCatalogMetadata service.
 There was a metadata module (analyzer) whose job was to extract metadata from a parameter set in the FHiCL file and insert it use the FileCatalogMetadata service, but there was not data product added to the event by the metadata module.
 Would it be possible to recover the parameter set of the metadata module even though it did not add any data products to the event?

-#4 Updated by Christopher Green about 6 years ago
+#4 Updated by Christopher Green over 6 years ago

 - Scope set to Internal